 - Professional Spray Tan – This solution provides a more intensive coverage compared with home solutions since it uses DHA based quality solutions which give faster results than most store bought items.
 The downside though is that professional treatments tend not make use of lasting effects due to disappearance over time, unless maintained regularly.

-- At Home Self Tanner – Good quality at home self tanners provide longer-lasting color with little fuss, allowing users control over how deep they want their new ‘tan’ to go, as well being able to apply evenly across the entire body quickly !
-Though keep in mind, amount goes to waste with every application because these formulas require quick blending inside before drying off completely outside of shower stall/bathtub used – making them slightly pricier options if decide to purchase regular basis.
+- At Home Self Tanner – Good quality at home self tanners provide longer-lasting color with little fuss, allowing users control over how deep they want their new ‘tan’ to go, as well being able to apply evenly across the entire body quickly!
+Though keep in mind, amount goes to waste with every application because these formulas require quick blending inside before drying off completely outside the shower stall/bathtub used – making them slightly pricier options if decide to purchase regular basis.

 Tips For Achieving The Best Results With Your Spray Tan

-- 1. Exfoliate Prior To Applying Your Sunless Tanner: Before applying products onto affected area, ensure exfoliation beforehand so that dead cells don’t interfere to smoothness finish afterward !
-An uneven end result definitely won’t help hiding any scars existing there, either.
+- 1. Exfoliate Before Applying Your Sunless Tanner: Before applying products onto affected area, ensure exfoliation beforehand so that dead cells don’t interfere to smoothness finish afterward!
+An uneven result definitely won’t help hiding any scars existing there, either.

-- 2. Moisturize Skin After Application: Once job done, moisturizing immediately locks pigment place protecting more damage fade away prematurely due to external factors such the wind and heat etc.
+- 2. Moisturize Skin After Application: Once job done, moisturizing immediately locks pigment in place, protecting more damage to fading away prematurely due to external factors such the wind and heat etc.

 - 3. Use Masks During Shower Routine: Opting lathering face masks after each session also significantly aids keeping color intact much longer.